trantorLiu/suggestgrid-ruby/API.md

 ## Similarity Methods
-Similarity methods are for getting similar items or users from SuggestGrid.
+Similarity methods are for getting similar items, or similar users from SuggestGrid.
-For more information, you may refer to [similarities documentation](http://www.suggestgrid.com/docs/similarities).
+[Similarities documentation](http://www.suggestgrid.com/docs/similarities) is available for an overview.

 ### Get Similar Users
 > `get_similar_users(body)`